Hawk-Zhou/better-groupcache/README.md

 Roll the dice is a bad behavior given that we can just try from 0 to 255 in a ordered manner.
 I was kind of confused by the idea of "salt" and chose to generate it with randomly.
 Luckily this can be corrected, the maximum allowed retries for a new salt value can be configured and the salt comes from a function, which can also be easily replaced by a for loop.

+## My Q and My A

+Q: We have groups and we have consistent hash which sees keys only.
+Are keys from all groups distributed evenly among peers, or keys are distributed evenly *within* the group among peers.
+A: It could do both.
+Every group has its own peer picker field and the peer picker interface is implemented by HTTPPool, which owns the consistent hash.
+Depending on the need, we can do both.
+If we want the former, we register the same HTTPPool to all groups.
+If we want the latter, each group has its own HTTPPool that is responsible for sending queries and one global HTTPPool is used to handle queries received.

 ## Lessons Learnt
 1. It is helpful for testing to call a callback function when a black box system is conducting a operation that happens occasionally (like evicting cache entires).
 2. Unit tests back refactoring and serve as regression tests.